How to Get a Landscaping License: Business Guide

 Man studying business documents for accreditation

-You can check with your state’s Contractors State Licensing Board (CSLB), Department of Agriculture, or Department of Business and Professional Regulation to see if you need a license before starting your business.
+You can check with your state’s Contractors State Licensing Board (CSLB), Department of Agriculture, or Department of Business and Professional Regulation to see if you need a license before starting your landscaping business.

 Even if your state doesn’t require a license to complete basic services, you will still likely need to be a licensed landscaper to offer specialized services.
 For instance, if you plan to offer pest removal services, work with pesticides, hardscape, or provide tree removal, you’ll need to get the appropriate licenses.